 During this process of awareness-raising, there may be resistance from certain members or groups within the establishment.
-Some officials will contend that there is no need for an integrity action plan in the first place, or they will argue that the existing plans of the various departments are sufficient.
+Some officials will contend that there is no need for an Integrity Action Plan in the first place, or they will argue that the existing plans of the various departments are sufficient.
 However, experience shows that such approaches are inadequate.
 Corruption cuts across organisations and requires a holistic approach in order to deliver genuine change.
 It is crucial to gain the support of all levels for the suggested changes and reforms.
-Resistance from mid-level officials should not be underestimated, and it is therefore important to introduce a robust, strategic communications and training programme early in the process.
-Some of the following arguments may help you convince leaders in your organisation that an integrity action plan is a good idea.
+Resistance from officials at all levels should not be underestimated, and it is therefore important to introduce a robust, strategic communications and training programme early in the process.
+Some of the following arguments may help you convince leaders in your organisation that an Integrity Action Plan is a good idea.